ISODN/Constitution/Constitution.md

 ## Voting Procedure
 Votes will be posted in #com-voting.
 Each committee member will vote either with a thumbs up, shrug, or thumbs down.
 Votes may be submitted anonymously via ISODN bot.
 After 72 hours the vote passes if the sum of the votes is positive.
 In the case of a tie, the committee chair breaks the tie.

-In the event that a vote passes the majority threshold (i.e. a vote cannot fail even if all remaining voters vote against), then a vote may be passed early.

 Committee members can react with a speech bubble if they think the vote should be modified or there should be some further discussion.
 All committee members should vote on all votes.

 ## Prospective Member Servers